teraflow-ai/data-engineer-coding-interview/README.md

 Submit a pull request into the parent repository once you're done coding.

+Please note that the Aurora instance details don't point to a real instance and that this is mainly a theoretical exercise.
+We don't expect you to submit proof that you ran your code in a real AWS environment.
+We mainly want to assess the way you think and problem solve.

 # Problem Statement

 You are consulting on a Banking group's Data Engineering project and need to create a monthly extract of data from their Aurora cluster into a CSV file on S3, to be consumed by an external system.